eclipse-che/che-theia/dockerfiles/theia/README.md

 By default tests are turned on.

+## Build only for specific type of Docker images (Alpine, UBI8, etc.)

+**`--dockerfile`**

+Add this parameter to the build command to select the subset of images to build.
+- `--dockerfile:Dockerfile.alpine` to build only Alpine Images.
+- `--dockerfile:Dockerfile.ubi8` to build only UBI8 Images.

+By default it is both building Alpine and Ubi8 images

 ## CDN Support

 This image can be built with CDN support, which means that it can be configured in a way that the client-side resources required to start